 ELOP faculty draw on a wealth of schooling experiences, from classroom teacher to superintendent, and a range of research experiences, from fine-grained qualitative case studies of individual leaders and schools to large-scale quantitative studies of state and federal assessment data.
-Faculty have published in leading scholarly journals, such as Educational Administration Quarterly, Educational Policy Analysis Archives, Equity and Excellence in Education, Journal of Cases in School Leadership, Journal of Educational Administration, and Journal of School Leadership, NASSP Bulletin, as well as in leading practitioner publications, such as Phi Delta Kappan and The School Administrator.
+Faculty have published in leading scholarly journals, such as Educational Administration Quarterly, Educational Policy Analysis Archives, Equity and Excellence in Education, Journal of Cases in School Leadership, Journal of Educational Administration, Journal of School Leadership, and NASSP Bulletin, as well as in leading practitioner publications, such as Phi Delta Kappan and The School Administrator.

 Commitment to Leadership Preparation and Graduate Education

 Centrally concerned with the intersections of theory and practice as well as creating and sustaining schools and educational systems that provide equitable learning opportunities for all students, ELOP faculty are committed to preparing reflective, rigorous, and justice-minded practitioner-scholars and educational researchers.